I am Caitie. Welcome to my wrestling match where I will take on despair. And my cPTSD. And my sons.

 I am a survivor of Childhood Sexual Abuse.
 And I’ve been sharing my stories as it unfolds because the unspeakable violence needs to be spoken.
 And speaking about the unspeakable is hard, so let’s borrow each other’s words.

-I strive to be the World’s Okayest Moms and my motto is “whatever works for your family.”
+I strive to be the World’s Okayest Moms and my motto is “whatever works for your family is best for your family.”

 I think I’m really funny.
 And when my husband repeats the jokes I mutter under my breath everyone thinks he’s really funny.